Singapore Government Logo

 Foliage Simple, leaf blade is oblong-lanceolate, measuring 70 - 130 mm long, and 14 - 22 mm wide, apex narrow to rounded, upper surface is thinly pilose, lower surface more conspicuously pilose, petiole measuring 3 - 5 mm long.
 Stipules present, filiform, about 2 mm long.

 Flowers Flowers are borne on clusters known as raceme that is up to 10 - 25 cm long, each inflorescence has 8 - 20 flowers.
-Flowers are bright yellow with faintly reddish mark and scattered hairs on the outside petals, pea-shaped, measuring 17 - 20 mm long.
+Each flower is pea-shaped, bright yellow with faintly reddish mark and scattered hairs on the outside petals, measuring 17 - 20 mm long.
 Flower bracts are elliptic and have acuminate tips, 3-5 mm long.
 Calyx is slightly 2-lipped, 16-20 mm long, has brownish minute hairs.

 Fruit Seedpods are subsessile and cylindrical, measuring 32 - 55 mm long and 12 - 17 mm across.
 Seedpod is tomentose with mostly short spreading hairs, each pod has about 6 seeds.